 Gene Clark “White Light”

-What a feeling!
-White Light by the amazing Gene Clark gets right into it, as the best often do.
+White Light gets right into it, as the best often do.
 Gene’s discography can be a little confusing to navigate, until you get to this one, where it’s clear that everything hit the finest spot.
 It’s delicate, intense, and instantly likable, especially for fans of Clark and his defining work with The Byrds and following projects.

-This album is dubbed White Light, though the title receives no mention on the sleeve, which is a perfect visualization considering the sounds inside.
-White Light is subtle, but I promise it can wrap you up and steal you good.
-It’ll make you sad and wonder why.
-Highly recommended masterpiece quality material.
-(The reissue is perfect.
-Simple and clean, good bonus tracks, affordable and great sounding.)
+White Light is subtle, but it will steal you away.
+It can make you sad and wonder why.
+Highly recommended masterpiece.
+The reissue is simple and clean, good bonus tracks, affordable and great sounding.

 “White Light”